Momilijaz96/Momalijaz96/README.md

 <h3> What I do? 👩‍💻 </h3>

- * I like to work across DataScience's sub-domains including Computer Vision, Deep Learning and NLP.
+ * I am a data scientist.
  * I am obsessed with solving DSA Problems in my free time.
  * I love to pass on my learnings.